 Cost Share Program contracts can be extended one year beyond the original three-year period.

-Contracts for annual conservation tillage or repairs will not be extended for any reason.
+The Division Director will automatically approve extensions for BMPs that require three years to implement (such as prescribed grazing and similar practices).

-Generally the commission will not approve an extension unless at least 1/3 of the required work in the cost share contract is completed prior to June 30 of the year the contract was originally scheduled to expire.
-However, the commission will consider extension requests where the district can document that it has been unable to provide needed technical assistance in a timely manner.
-The commission will not consider an extension where delays result from the inaction on the part of the cooperator or disagreements over technical standards or district recommendations.
+The Division Director will approve extensions for contracts that have not had an approved design for at least 12 months, provided the district documentation supports the delay, and the district has been actively engaged in obtaining necessary technical assistance.

-Division staff is authorized to deny any request for extension that does not meet the above criteria.
+Generally, the Division Director will not approve an extension unless at least 1/3 of the required work in the cost share contract is completed prior to June 30 of the scheduled expiration year.
+However, theDirector may consider extension requests when the district can document that delays resulted from justifiable reason.
+The Director will not consider an extension when delays result from inaction by the cooperator or disagreements over technical standards or district recommendations.